pe1mew/ThingsIX/Bobcat/ThingsIXonBobcatCrankk.md

   first_seen: 1693250188
 ```
  When this is okay, you are ready to onboard your gateway.

+> For  analysis of the log in the ThingsIX-frowarder container the following command can be used:  `docker logs thingsix-forwarder -f -n 10`.
+This will present the latest 10 entries in the log and will show all new entries in the log.
+The log presentation is terminated by pressing `ctrl-c`.

 # Onboard gateway
 To onboard the gateway to ThingsIX you need a Wallet on Polygon.
 Use the public address of this wallet in the following commands.
 This command will import all gateways in file `/usr/thingsix-forwarder/unknown_gateways.yaml` and push them to ThingsIX.